A visual introduction to information theory: Channel coding

 \subsection{The noisy channel coding theorem}

 Noisy channel coding is one of the central problems in information theory.
-The \textbf{noisy channel coding theorem} is the foundation of the digital world we live in today, because it defined the limits of reliable transmission and storage of information using inherently noisy physical components.
+The \textbf{noisy channel coding theorem} defines the limits of reliable transmission and storage of information using inherently noisy physical components.

 The general setup is: There is a source of random messages, which could be human-chosen or the result of some natural random process.
 The goal is to transmit these messages to a receiver with minimal or no error, but to do so they must pass through a \textbf{noisy channel}.